-Thanks to the internet, it’s now easier than ever to sell your house for free or for a small fee without having to use an estate agent.
+Thanks to the internet, it’s now easier than ever to sell your house for free or for a relatively tiny fee without having to use an estate agent.

 More and more homeowners are choosing to go it alone and avoid paying the high fees usually charged by estate agents.